 Managing a house is no easy task, as anyone with a mortgage can attest.
-Many students acquire real life experience that accompanies the responsibility of being a property manager, and sets them up for financial management savvy like their parents’.
+Many students acquire real life experience that accompanies the responsibility of being a property manager.
+This sets them up for financial management savvy like their parents’.

 Anyone interested in maximizing their already substantial investment into their student’s education would be best suited to speak with an unbiased mortgage broker as soon as possible. rates are still reasonable but have nowhere to go but up according to economic prediction.

 Seriously?
-Kids are swell, but real estate is statistically more likely to offer you a return on investment than a Bachelor wielding twenty-something.
+Kids are swell, but real estate is statistically more likely to offer you an ROI than a Bachelor wielding twenty-something.
 Purchasing a house for the kid offers returns as satisfying financially as the feeling of watching them cross that stage at graduation, and lasts quite a bit longer, too.

 Contact the Cheeky Monkeys at Team Clinton here.